cseanburns/syslib/git-github.md

 ## Use git on remote server

+On your Linux server:

-1. Make new directory in your home directory
+1. Make new directory in your home directory.
+For example, I created a directory called **repos** on mine.
+1. Change into the new directory with the `cd` command.
-1. Clone repo
+1. Clone repo using the following command:

 	``git clone git@github.com:cseanburns/syslib.git``

-1. Add or modify files in cloned repo
+1. Add or modify files in cloned repo.
 2. Track changes with:

 	```